sanketsaurav/assemblyai-python-sdk/README.md

 ## Getting started

-Run pip install and get an API token from https://assemblyai.com
+Run pip install and email support@assemblyai.com for an API token (we reply at most within a few hours).

 ```shell
 pip install assemblyai